rantahar/introduction-to-mpi/_episodes/10-profiling.md

 Profilers help you find out where the program is spending its time and pinpoint places where optimising it makes sense.
-In this lesson we will use Scalasca, but many other profilers exist.
+In this lesson we will use ARM Performance Reports, which is part of the ARM Forge suite of programs, but many other profilers exist.
-Scalasca is specifically an MPI profiler; it will give you information on communication efficiency and bottlenecks.
+ARM Forge is specifically for MPI applications; it will give you information on communication efficiency and bottlenecks.

+ARM Forge (formerly known as Allinea Forge) is developed by the semiconductor and software design company ARM
-Scalasca is an open source application developed by three German research centers.
-For more information check the [project website](http://scalasca.org).
+For more information check the [project website](https://www.arm.com/products/development-tools/server-and-hpc/forge).
+Instructions for how to use ARM Forge at
+PDC can be found [on the support pages](https://www.pdc.kth.se/software/software/allinea-forge/index_general.html).

 It is used together with the [Score-P](https://www.vi-hps.org/projects/score-p/) utility, the Cube library and the Cube viewer.